Chaotic motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime

-where $x^{\mu}$ is spacetime coordinate and $p_{\mu}$ is its corresponding canonical momentum.
-Comparing with the Hamiltonian of a free test particle, one find that there exits an extra potential due to the interaction with the Chern-Simons invariant.
-Thus, Hamilton canonical equations for the coupled particle can be expressed as
+Here $x^{\mu}$ is spacetime coordinate and $p_{\mu}$ is the corresponding canonical momentum.
+The quantity $\tau$ is an affine parameter along the curve.
+The term $-\alpha ^{*} RR$ is an extra potential arising from the interaction between the scalar particle and the Chern-Simons invariant, which disappears for a free test particle.

-Since $g^{\mu\nu}$ and $^{*} R R$ in Hamiltonian (\ref{Hamin}) are only functions of the coordinates $r$ and $\theta$, there exists two cyclic coordinates $t$ and $\phi$.
+Since $g^{\mu\nu}$ and $^{*} R R$ in Hamiltonian (\ref{Hamin}) are only functions of the coordinates $r$ and $\theta$, the dynamical system of the scalar particle owns two cyclic coordinates $t$ and $\phi$.
 It means that there exist two conserved quantities, i.e., the energy $E$ and the $z$-component of the angular momentum $L$ of the timelike particle, which is similar to that in the non-coupling case.
-With these two conserved quantities, the geodesic equation for the scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime can be written as
+With these two conserved quantities and Hamilton canonical equation